Dominic-kores/Restaurant-Operation-Analysis-using-SQL/README.md

 Explore the menu items table to get an idea of what’s in the menu.

-Explore the order details table to get an idea of the data being collected.
+You can explore the order details table to understand the data being collected.

 Use both tables to understand how customers are reacting to the new menu.